exoclim/aeolus/docs/source/index.rst

 Overview
 ========

-aeolus is a Python library used for post-processing and analysis of UK Met Office Unified Model output.
+aeolus is a Python library for the analysis and visualisation of climate model output, primarily the UK Met Office Unified Model.
+It leverages the functionality of `iris`_ and has modules geared towards working with 3D general circulation models of planetary atmospheres.

 Contents
 --------